Biography Mr. Nico E. Oud

 During his career he has always been very active within the Dutch nursing society and the national nursing association NNA NU’91 (board membership).
 He has hold many representative offices (for example vice chairman of the standing committee on Nursing of the National Advisory Council for Public Health / National representative at the Workgroup of European Nurse-Researchers) and for the current positions click here.

-Since 2000 also involved at the College for Mental Health Nursing Specialist (www.ggzvs.nl) in the Master Program as the main teacher for mental health & nursing diagnostics and classifications.
+From 2000 till 2016 involved at the College for Mental Health Nursing Specialist (www.ggzvs.nl) in the Master Program as the main teacher for mental health & nursing diagnostics and classifications.

 Since 1991, researcher, developer and trainer in the management of aggression in the health sector in the Netherlands, and since 1997 together with Hans Fleury CONNECTING (www.connecting-online.nl) with their own company.
 And since 2004 CONNECTING started also with the train the trainer program for health and safety officer (social security) / trainer in the management of aggression.
 A course of about 28 direct contact study days, and in total about 450 study hours (Dutch copy of the program is attached) (about 80 trainers have been trained).
 This course was a direct result of the developed courses in Switzerland, where from 2002 to 2006 at the initiative of the Swiss League for Nursing the train the trainer course "Trainer for Aggression Management" was developed, in the beginning as a part of a pilot project and study by Ian Needham, which courses are now accepted as a regular professional program in Switzerland and independently carried by the Swiss Nurses Educational School in Zurich. (in total about 80 trainers have been trained by CONNECTING and since then again another 40) In the years 2003/2004 and 2008/2009 training courses "Trainer for Aggression Management" for the Vienna Hospital Association (total of 40 trainers), and this time also with the emphasis on health and safety security and trainer in the management of aggression.
 In 2002/2003 and 2008/2009, the same course were carried out in Germany in collaboration with the Hospital Hanau GmbH (total 20 trainers).
-Scheduled for 2013 are training courses in Germany and Austria.
+Those training courses are scheduled in Germany and Austria till 2021.
+Most of them in cooperation with PflegeNetz Austria.

 From the start on he is a co-founder and member of the European Network for Training in the Management of Aggression.
 ENTMA is a non-profit association which aims to unite and support those involved in the design, delivery, commissioning and evaluation of training across Europe.
 ENTMA evolved from an informal European collaboration between trainers in the management of aggression which existed since 1998 and adopted the name ENTMA in 2004.